-8.1 This Report was taken to Audit and Governance Committee on 3 February 2023 and duly recommended to Cabinet.
+This Report was taken to Audit and Governance Committee on 2 February 2023 and duly recommended to Cabinet.
+The Committee was keen to emphasise the need to regularly monitor affordability given the current challenging financial and economic conditions.

 9. FINANCIAL IMPLICATIONS